Assistant Dean for Longitudinal Undergraduate Medical Education

-Dr. Retener primarily serves as the Director of Longitudinal Curriculum, overseeing all longitudinal activities that run over the four years of medical school including Practice of Medicine/Introduction to Clinical Medicine, the Service-Learning Program and Educational Tracks.
+Dr. Retener primarily serves as the Assistant Dean of Longitudinal Undergraduate Medical Education, overseeing all longitudinal activities that run over the four years of medical school including Practice of Medicine/Introduction to Clinical Medicine, the Service-Learning Program and Educational Tracks.
 He also serves as the School of Medicine Liaison to the University of Maryland Medical System, coordinating the placement of medical students into system hospitals.
-Dr. Retener has worked closely with the Office of Medical Education on the new “Renaissance Curriculum.”
+Dr. Retener is the Vice Chair for the Curriculum Coordinating Committee.

 Hospitalist Medicine, Intermediate Care, Simulation, Education

 Retener NF, Aje TO, Benitez M. Cardiology.
 In: Wolfsthal (ed) National Medical Series - Medicine.
 7th ed.
 (2011)